Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems

-which is different from the conventional commutator $[A,B]$ unless $A(k)$ is both real and even in $k$.
+which is different from the conventional commutator $[A(k),B(k)]$ unless $A(k)$ is both real and even in $k$.
 With the help of Eq. (\ref{eq:particle and hole eigenstates}), we find that

+which holds irrespective of whether $\ket{p}$ and $\ket{h}$ are the degenerate states.
+For the special case of the degenerate states, Eq. (\ref{eq:an identity associated with [A,B]}) becomes

-which immediately leads to \begin{theorem} Let Eq. (\ref{eq:H_BdG}) be the BdG Hamiltonian for a bosonic system.
-Let a pair of particle and hole states be degenerate with energy $E^{(0)}$ in the absence of $B(k)$.
-Then, a weak $B(k)$ lifts the degeneracy, splitting $E^{(0)}$ into a pair of complex cojugate energies, $E^{(0)} + i |E^{(1)}|$ and $E^{(0)} - i |E^{(1)}|$, where $\abs{E^{(1)}}$ is given by
+which immediately leads to the following theorem. \begin{theorem} Let Eq. (\ref{eq:H_BdG}) be the BdG Hamiltonian for a bosonic system.
+Let a pair of particle and hole states be degenerate with energy $E_0$ in the absence of $B(k)$.
+Then, a weak $B(k)$ lifts the degeneracy, splitting $E_0$ into a pair of complex conjugate energies, $E_0 + i |E^{(1)}|$ and $E_0 - i |E^{(1)}|$, where $\abs{E^{(1)}}$ is given by

 which is valid to first order in $B(k)$, provided that